 When you withdraw matters.. please read below

-Due to the COVID-19 pandemic, rules pertaining to financial aid eligibility in Spring 2020, Summer 2020, Fall 2020 and Spring 2021 have been modified to accommodate students.
+Due to the COVID-19 pandemic, rules pertaining to financial aid eligibility in Spring 2020, Summer 2020, Fall 2020, Spring 2021, Summer 2021 have been modified to accommodate students.
 Please read the following Q/As to ensure you understand how changing your grading preference could affect your future financial aid eligibility.

 Questions & Answers:

 - Q: I am concerned about my grades in one or more of my courses and want to get out

 of the class/es.
 What is the difference between dropping a class and withdrawing from

 A: You typically can only drop a course through WebPortal prior to the 10th day of classes each semester (the schedule adjustment deadline).
 When you drop a course, it no longer appears on your transcript.

 If you want to get out of a class after the schedule adjustment deadline, you must file a petition to withdraw from the course with the Registrar’s Office.
 The petition must also be approved by your college.
 You receive a W (withdrawal) grade for the course.
 If you are receiving financial aid, it is better for you to withdraw from your classes, rather than receive failing grades.
-The U.S. Department of Education has temporarily allowed schools to ignore any Spring 2020, Summer 2020, Fall 2020 and Spring 2021 courses you withdraw from when determining your Satisfactory Academic Progress (SAP).
+The U.S. Department of Education has temporarily allowed schools to ignore any Spring 2020, Summer 2020, Fall 2020, Spring 2021, Summer 2021 courses you withdraw from when determining your Satisfactory Academic Progress (SAP).
 See Q3 and Q4 below).
 Again, the withdrawal has to take place by the time grades are posted for that semester.
 If not, then the withdrawal will count against your completion rate.

 - Q: I am not doing well in some of my courses.
 What will happen if I finish the course